MileHacker Logo

 • Astoria Park: Provides impressive views of Manhattan, Roosevelt Island, and the RFK (Triborough) Bridge.

-• Always remember to be respectful and ask for permission before taking close-up photos of individuals.
+• Always remember to be respectful and pose a question for permission before taking close-portrait photos.

 Less Crowded Times